 So you’ve at least got them looking at the victim’s shoes.
 The next step is to take them for a walk in them and to maybe realise that it is most likely that there is more than one pair of victim shoes they need to try on.

 When considering how their actions affect others, it is so easy for the teen, and for you, their worker or parent, to miss the bigger picture.
 The victim of the assault is the person who has now got a black-eye right?
 Well yes, but so too is the family of the black-eye guy, the family of the teen, the rest of the community (be it school or local community) who are shaken by the assault.
 Do you see what I mean?

 One great way of ensuring you and the teen get the whole picture is to use a Ripple Effect chart.
+(Use the text link and not the image link for full quality version).
 It makes it very clear to see everyone who is affected by a behaviour and the impact on them physically, emotionally/psychologically and financially.
 You can even create a life size chart on the ground with some chalk and get the young person to actually stand in each segment and speak as if they are the people in question.

 For some, thinking of the impact of their behaviour on themselves and others is phenomenally difficult as they do deep down have a profound sense of shame.
 They may be desperately trying to avoid facing this because they actually would like to continue with their negative behaviour and they know acknowledging the effects on others will force them to change, and they really don’t want to.
 Or it might just be that they are afraid of the emotional floodgates opening and the thought of that is too dreadful and damaging to their hard-boy or girl image.